awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-logs-destination.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `RoleArn`  <a name="cfn-logs-destination-rolearn"></a>
-The Amazon Resource Name \(ARN\) of an IAM role that permits CloudWatch Logs to send data to the specified AWS resource \(`TargetArn`\)\.
+The Amazon Resource Name \(Arn\) of an IAM role that permits CloudWatch Logs to send data to the specified AWS resource \(`TargetArn`\)\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TargetArn`  <a name="cfn-logs-destination-targetarn"></a>
-The ARN of the AWS resource that receives log events\.
+The Arn of the AWS resource that receives log events\.
 Currently, you can specify only an Kinesis stream\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)